Prerelease:The Legend of Zelda: Majora's Mask

 When the development Majora's Mask began, they had about half of the Ocarina of Time team for the project.[2]
 Miyamoto was the sole producer of the project and had the final say in every decision, but he contributed very little after the opening planning meetings.[2]
 He merely tested the game toward the end of development and occasionally complained about certain things.[2]
 Aonuma became the supervising director.[2]

-The team began planning the game in January 1999 and programming began on February 1.[2]
+The team began planning the game in January 1999 and programming was said to have begun on February 1.[2]
+(However, this may be an approximate date, as the commit logs in the leak indicate that "Zelda 2" objects began to be added on January 27.)
 After some months into development, they realized that they needed to recall more of the Ocarina of Time staff back to the team instead of hiring new people.[2]
 Miyamoto then called the original team members back and ended up with a team composed of about 70% of the Ocarina of Time staff.[2]

 Generally, I’d wait till July or August to start recalling people, once I saw that there was no other way.
 But, in this case, I realized how insurmountable our task was just a few months after starting, and so I asked him [Koizumi] to come back.
 The designs just got bigger and bigger.
 At first, we talked about switching up the dungeons [from Ocarina of Time], but we couldn’t have just left things at that. [...] we didn’t begin serious work on the game until we’d called them back to work on our project, so you could say we had them from the start.
 There was just a period beforehand where we experimented with things via trial and error.